10xsai/cloudflare-router-nx-plugin/PUBLISHING.md

 # Publishing Guide for Cloudflare Router Nx Plugin

-This guide explains how to publish the `@cloudflare-router/nx-plugin` to npm.
+This guide explains how to publish the `cloudflare-router-nx-plugin` to npm.

 ## Prerequisites